 How to learn JavaScript

 Learning JavaScript can take between six to nine months.
-It can take longer depending on your coding experience.
+If you have no prior coding experience, this process may take longer.
 Most developers will recommend that you learn HTML and CSS first.

-Luckily, because JS is everywhere on the internet, there are a plethora of resources to help you.
-Whether you want to know the basics or you want to polish and hone your craft, these tips and resources can help you get started.
+Luckily, because JS is everywhere on the internet, there are numerous resources to help you.
+Whether you want to know the basics or polish and hone your craft, these tips and resources can help you get started.

 Start with simple syntax

 Learning a programming language is a lot like learning a new language.
-You have to learn the syntax—the rules, structure, and meaning of the language—before you can practice and become fluent.
+You must learn the syntax—the rules, structure, and meaning of the language—before you can practice and become fluent.

-First, cover the basic components of JavaScript code–variables and functions.
+First, cover the essential components of JavaScript code–variables and functions.
 Then, you can get into more complex topics like decision-making and arrays.

 Mozilla’s MDN(opens new window) is a free resource that many developers use every day.
 It has guides on HTML, CSS, JavaScript, and more.
 You’ll also find examples of JS code with explanations of how you can use it.
-If you forget the code snippet you need and Google it, MDN will most likely appear at the top of search results with the answer.
+If you forget and Google the code snippet you need, MDN will most likely appear at the top of search results with the answer.

 Download a code editor

-Writing code can be done in any text editor–Word, Notepad, or Google Docs.
-However, these aren’t designed with writing code in mind.
+You can write code in any text editor, like Word, Notepad, or Google Docs.
+But these tools aren’t designed with writing code in mind.

-Instead, download and practice using a code editor.
-These are like text editors but they are designed for programming and have features that help you write better code, faster.
+Instead, download and practice using a code editor like Atom or Visual Code Studio.
+These programs resemble text editors, but they’re designed for programming.
+They have features that help you write better code faster.

 Pick up a framework

-Frameworks are popular with JavaScript, as they add a ton of valuable features and simplify the development process.
-Choose one or two frameworks to learn.
-If you are interested in working with a specific company, look up its job postings.
-Job descriptions will usually list the frameworks they would like potential candidates to know.
+Many JavaScript developers use frameworks, as they add a ton of valuable features and simplify the development process.
+Choose one or two JavaScript frameworks to learn.
+If you want to work with a specific company, look up its job postings.
+Job descriptions usually list the frameworks they would like potential candidates to know.

 Study the framework’s documentation and create a few test projects to get familiar with how they work.